Sleep Hygiene: Secrets for the Best Sleep of Your Life

 Check out this blog post – Twelve Holistic Ideas to Create Your Ideal Self Care Routine – for additional ideas to improve your sleep hygiene.
 Many of these self-care ideas also double as activities that can be completed before bed.

 Or, check out Fierce After Forty’s recent post about her insomnia journey!
-She lists some great ways to improve sleep hygiene st the end of her article.
+She lists some great ways to improve sleep hygiene at the end of her article.

-By implementing the sleep hygiene secrets included above or on the Self Care Routine post, you can improve your sleep by falling asleep faster, staying asleep throughout the night, and waking up feeling well-rested.
+By implementing the sleep hygiene secrets included above, you can improve your sleep by falling asleep faster, staying asleep throughout the night, and waking up feeling well-rested.

 Let me know what your best kept sleep hygiene secret is, and what new activity you’re going to try to improve your sleep!